 Pearls are resilient and meant to be worn, but they are also delicate and require proper care.
 Keep away from lotions, hair products, and cosmetics and be sure to wipe down with a micro-fiber or jewelry polishing cloth after it's been worn.
 Pearls are exceptionally shock-resistant, but may be scratched if in contact with sharp objects.
 Be sure to store in a safe, cool and dry place when not being worn.
 However, leaving your pearl for long periods may cause it to dehydrate, so enjoy it frequently!

-Patina is a chemical (usually sulfur) used to create the black, velvety recessed parts on a piece of jewelry.
+Patina is a chemical (most commonly sulfur) used to create the black, velvety recessed parts on a piece of jewelry.
 Patina is usually used when stamping or when layers of metal are used to create depth.
-Although patina is usually done with chemicals it can wear off with time if not properly cared for.
-Keep any piece containing patina away from water, salt water, cosmetics, and hair products as contact with any of these can cause corrosion of the patina.
-This corrosion will give the patina an unflattering green color that can only be repaired by removing the original patina, applying a fresh coat and re-polishing (repair and return shipping costs will apply).
-Refrain from rubbing the patina with your fingers as this can remove it if done frequently for long periods of time.
+Although patina is done with chemicals it can wear off with time if not properly cared for.
+Keep any piece containing patina away from water, salt water, cosmetics, and hair products.
+Contact with any of these can cause discoloration or removal of the patina.